Lord Smith of Kelvin

 He is currently Chair, Alliance Trust plc, IMI plc and Forth Ports Ltd, UK Green Investment Bank1; Chancellor, University of Strathclyde.

 Non-executive Chair until 30 September 2016

-Ron brings a broad range of business skills and experience to the board.
-He spent his early career in international banking where he held a number of senior management positions with Bank of America and Standard Chartered Bank, where he was a member of the group management committee and Group Head of Corporate Banking.
-Since 1996 he has divided his time between Non‑executive Directorships, business advisory work and as an active member of the Faculty of Management Studies at Oxford University, where he was an Associate Fellow.
+Ron brought a broad range of business skills and experience to the Board during his time and role as Non-executive Chair.
+He spent his early career in international banking where he held a number of senior management positions with Bank of America and Standard Chartered Bank.
+Ron divides his time between Non-executive directorships, business advisory work, and as an active member of the Faculty of Management Studies at Oxford University.

 Independent Non-executive Director – Audit Committee Chair

 Jonathan Britton has over 35 years’ experience in banking, spanning corporate, SME and investment banking businesses.
 His most recent executive roles were as Divisional Finance Director and Head of Strategy for the Wholesale Division at Lloyds Banking Group from 2009 to 2013 and prior to that, Global Controller and Head of Treasury at Barclays Bank plc from 2006 to 2008.
 He previously held senior posts in UBS’s Investment Banking Department.
 Jonathan is currently a Non-executive Director of Nomura Europe Holdings plc, and also chairs its Audit Committee.
 He was a Non-executive Director and chair of the Audit Committee of ICIC Bank UK Ltd from 2011 to 2017.

 Independent Non-executive Director and Chair of Risk Committee